sri-4-u/Banking-Ledger-Application/README.md

 # Banking-Ledger-Application
-This is a command-line application built using NodeJS, Redis
+This is a command-line application built using NodeJS and Redis which is an In Memory Database

 Steps to install and access the application.

 1. Clone the project to your local machine
+2. Make sure you have redis installed in your machine.
+3. For mac from homebrew, Enter 'brew install redis' to download
+3. After the download, access the redis server using 'redis-server' command
-2. Proceed to the folder in the command line
+2. Open an another command line window and proceed to the the location of the project folder in the command line
 3. Do 'npm install'
 4. Enter command 'check-account'